axelzucho/RegexToDFA/README.md

     2. Final node
     3. Symbol

-    An epsilon movement should be specified with the character `~`.

-    Examples of valid transitions are as follows:

-   1. 0 1 ~
-   2. 0 3 ~
-   3. 1 2 a

-There is also an example of this file format in the `NFA_example.txt` file in the project directory.

-## Output
+## Output graphs

-The output will be written in the specified path and will have the same format as the input file.
+The output graphs will be in the provided output path and for both NFA and DFA representation of the given Regex.
+There are also examples of this output in the `example_outputs` directory.

-## Author
+## Authors

 Axel Zuchovicki - ITESM CSF
+Kevin Woo - ITESM CSF
+Eric 'el Michael' Parton - ITESM CSF